-AI scene partner: what actors should know in 2026
+AI scene partner apps: what actors need to know in 2026

 The term "AI scene partner" barely existed two years ago.
 By 2026 there are at least nine apps competing for the title, and the conversation has split.
 Half of actors I talk to ask "which one's the best."
 The other half ask "should I be using any of these at all, or am I just training the thing that's going to replace me?"